October 2018 – May 2019

 The curriculum for each month and materials will be provided upon registration.
 Educational resources included in your tuition are online streaming of teaching tapes and faculty lectures associated with the monthly modules.
 You will be expected to purchase Family Therapy in Clinical Practice by Murray Bowen and other books by faculty you may want to read.

 This course is designed for a combination of independent study and scheduled discussion and consultation.
 A syllabus for the year will be provided upon acceptance.
 Reading and video material are accomplished independently between monthly sessions.
 Coaching consultation will be scheduled monthly by Skype or Zoom between each participant and his or her faculty consultant.
 An ongoing discussion thread will include questions and ideas posted by faculty and questions and ideas posted by participants to faculty.

-Carrie Collier will direct the Online Introduction and be one of the faculty responsible for teaching, discussion, and consultation.
+Carrie E. Collier, PhD, LPC, CRC will direct the Online Introduction and be one of the faculty responsible for teaching, discussion, and consultation.
 The Bowen Center Faculty who will teach and consult in this program are: